IIITL-DeV/IIIT-Lucknow-LIbrary-Automation/README.md

 # IIIT-Lucknow-LIbrary-Automation
 This IIITL Library Automation App keeps the track of  all books present in the library and Fully automates the activities of  the library.
 By doing so we provides the features as follows.
  Administration Portal Features:
-  Add Book
+ 1.Add Book
-Remove Book
+ 2.Remove Book
-Issue Book
+ 3.Issue Book
-Show Book
+ 4.Show Book
-History
+ 5.History
-Students Details
+ 6.Students Details

 User Portal Features:
-Side Menu
+ 1.Side Menu
-Show Category wise Books
+ 2.Show Category wise Books
-WishList
+ 3.WishList
-Users issued Books with issue and return date
+ 4.Users issued Books with issue and return date

 ## Authentication Section